Kevin Shattenkirk and the New York Rangers are doing their part in the fight against cancer with Kancer Jam gatherings.

 “It means a lot,” Shattenkirk said.
 “Last year just getting it off the ground was special to me.
 This year seeing how much it has grown and the ability to really show people what we did last year, it has really helped us fundraise more money and it’s really been humbling to see how many people come out and support this event and support what we’re trying to do here.”

 The tournament was held at House of Sports in Ardsley, New York.
-In attendance were many Ranger fans, cancer survivors and the entire Blueshirt roster (with the exception of Henrik Lundqvist, Mats Zuccarello, Marc Staal, and Brenden Smith).
+In attendance were many Ranger fans, cancer survivors and the entire Blueshirt roster (with the exception of Henrik Lundqvist, Fredrik Claesson, Mats Zuccarello, Marc Staal, and Brenden Smith).